pbatard/Fido/README.md

 Microsoft's own Media Creation Tool (MCT), this is because it is only with an official retail ISO that one can assert with complete certainty whether its content has been altered in any way or not.
-Indeed, retail Microsoft's ISOs are the only ones you will be able to obtain an official SHA-1 for (from sites [such as this one](https://msdn.rg-adguard.net/public.php)) for instance) allowing you to be 100% certain that the image you are using is non corrupted and safe to use.
+Indeed, retail Microsoft's ISOs are the only ones you will be able to obtain an official SHA-1 for (from sites [such as this one](https://msdn.rg-adguard.net/public.php)) allowing you to be 100% certain that the image you are using is non corrupted and safe to use.

 This, in turn, offers assurance that the content __YOU__ are using to install your OS, and which it is indeed critical to validate beforehand if you care about security, does matches bit for bit the one that Microsoft officially released.